 I love desserts.
 There’s something just so satisfying about a good dessert, whether it be some ice cream, some cookies, or some good rich banana chocolate chip vegan muffins.
 This recipe for almond butter stuffed vegan chocolate chip muffins is my go-to recipe to bring to potlucks to show just how delicious vegan desserts can be.

-I also love peanut butter.
+In addition to having a mean sweet tooth, I love peanut butter.
 In fact, have probably eaten peanut butter in more combinations than you can fathom.
 Seriously challenge me.